doktor500/headless-ecommerce/README.md

 In the root directory of this project execute `docker-compose up -d` to run the docker containers with redoc

-Navigate to [localhost:8080](http://localhost:8080) to explore the Checkout Service API documentation Navigate to [localhost:8081](http://localhost:8081) to explore the Shipping Service API documentation Navigate to [localhost:8081](http://localhost:8082) to explore the Payment Service API documentation
+Navigate to [localhost:8080](http://localhost:8080) to access Checkout Service API documentation Navigate to [localhost:8081](http://localhost:8081) to access Shipping Service API documentation Navigate to [localhost:8081](http://localhost:8082) to access Payment Service API documentation

 ### Notes